nkcs-iclab/linglong/README.md

 - The code is now compatible with Python 3.6.
 - Removed the template list from dataset classes.
+- The templates in the dataset classes now accept a list of strings.
 - Fixed model saving issue with DeepSpeed models

 ### 0.5